 If you decided to go for the full matt look in your kitchen, add in a few glass items and other glossy accessories to help bounce light around and stop the room looking too flat.

-This striking kitchen has gone above and beyond with its tiles.
+This striking kitchen has gone above and beyond with its tile choice.
 Instead of stopping before the cooker hood, the whole cooker area has been tiled in grey toned tiles.

 Tiling the whole area ensures attention isn’t taken away from the striking blue cabinets which the grey tiles compliment perfectly.
 When using one colour of tile on a splashback, use a few shades in the same colour to soften the effect and add depth.